pi-lar/neuropil/doc/source/core_concepts.rst

 address space of our overlay network, and signifies a channel over which identities will communicate.

-To summarize, users of Neuropil must deal with message intent tokens in their respective AAA callbacks according to the policies they desire to implement.
-They do this by matching and verifying message intents with identities they know and trust, and subsequently must take care of identity management as well.
+To summarize, users of Neuropil must validate identity and message intent tokens in their respective AAA callbacks according to the policies they desire to implement.
+They do this by matching identity and message intent tokens with identities they know and trust.
+Subsequently, they must take care of identity management as well.
 Beyond that, Neuropil ensures that data produced and consumed by message handler callbacks remains authentic and confidential, and transparently abstracts message routing.